Guaranteed Expedited Reviews

 Of course it is equally important to emphasize that this process will in no way allow paid submissions an unfair advantage in the review process.

 The expedited review is absolutely optional and we will always have a free review track available.
-We are 100% committed to making sure that Student Pulse is accessible to everyone in the world as a platform for disseminating ideas with no economic barriers to participation.
+We are 100% committed to making sure that Inquiries Journal is accessible to everyone in the world as a platform for disseminating ideas with no economic barriers to participation.

 Paying for an expedited review does not have any impact on the chances of an article actually being accepted or published.
 The acceptance or rejection of any article depends solely on its merits; this new process merely allows us to put the small percentage of ‘expedited submissions’ on the top of our stack of submissions so that we can complete the review normally, as if we had received it two to three months earlier.
 The expedited track allows the submission to jump the line, but it does not otherwise impact our editorial process.